 Themistocles (c.525462 B.C) was an Athenian statesman and also a naval commander.
 He was elected one of the three archons in 493 B.C.
 In succeeding years, many of his rivals were eliminated by ostracism and he became the chief figure of Athenian politics.
 He persuaded the Athenians to build up their navy.

-A purported copy of Themistocles’ decree to evacuate Athens, discovered at Troezen in 1959, indicates that the evacuation, as well as the battle of Salamis, was not hastily planned but was a measure carefully conceived months before to trap the Persians at Salamis.
+His strategy to evacuate Athens saved them from a slaughter and a purported copy of Themistocles’ decree to evacuate Athens, discovered at Troezen in 1959, indicates that the evacuation, as well as the battle of Salamis, was not hastily planned but was a measure carefully conceived months before to trap the Persians at Salamis.

 Themistocles dedicated his reign to strengthen the navy and the fortifications.
 Around 471, after his opponents came to power, he was exiled.
 In his last few years, he lived in Persia, where King Artaxerxes made generous provision for him.